 - Current Affairs: Around three questions were asked regarding international relations.
 Some questions on agreements and trending topics.

 - Polity: The major chunk of questions came from the Polity section.
-The majority of the questions asked were concept-based, but the root of the questions were current affairs.
-So the nature of polity questions was current affairs based conceptual questions.
+The majority of the questions asked were concept-based, but the root of the questions was current affairs.
+So the nature of polity questions was current affairs-based conceptual questions.

 Example - Money Bill, BPL, Right to Education, Aadhar Card, FRBM and so on.

-- Economy: The next major chunk of the question asked in this year Prelims exam was from the Economy section.
+- Economy: The next major chunk of the question asked in this year's Prelims exam was from the Economy section.
 This section saw a mix of both conceptual-based and current affairs-based questions.
 Someone with good command over the economy subject would have been able to answer questions with less effort since most of the questions asked from this section were of moderate difficulty.

 - Environment: Questions from the Environment section were asked based on current affairs.
 Almost all questions from this section were from the last 1-2 year current affairs issues.
 For example - conservation agriculture, Sixth Mass Extinction, GM mustard, carbon fertilization, prosopis juliflora, etc.

 - Science and Tech: Almost all questions asked from S and T section this year were based on current issues and burning topics.
 Most of the questions asked in this section were on expected lines, for example, questions like the Internet of Things, 3D printing, the theory of relativity, IRNSS etc.